adopt-liveview/adopt-liveview/priv/pages/2024/04-02-mount-and-assigns-en_US.md

 - `flash`: is a map used to send information, success and alert messages to its users.
 We will use it in the future.
 - `live_action`: when we get into the subject of Router we will see that we can use this data to identify where we are in the application.

-Furthermore, we can notice that in the second `dbg` we already have new data, the `name` added.
+Furthermore, we can notice that in the second `dbg` we already have new data, the `name` was added.

 ## Rendering `assigns`

-Let's look at our render function one more time:
+Let's look at our render function once more:

 ```elixir
 def render(assigns) do